 We have several additional projects of relevance to slavery, and more broadly:

-1. Distributed cryptoidentity for workers.
+- Distributed digital identity for workers.
 Many workers around the world are more vulnerable to slavery because of their lack of identity.
 These people are either displaced, and therefore living and working outside their normal homes, or are a population overlooked by the government of their territory, not recognised, and not provided identity documents.
-We believe by providing distributed cryptoidentity for these vulnerable workers we can promote their inclusion in the workforce and improve the safety of any related migration or movement, as well as enable other connections with them such as efforts to promote their financial inclusion and access to much-needed health services.
-While the UN has a project, Identity2020, aimed at similar outcomes, we will be working faster than this and will focus on populations that are otherwise not reached by Identity2020.
+We believe by providing distributed digital identity for these vulnerable workers we can promote their inclusion in the workforce and improve the safety of any related migration or movement, as well as enable other connections with them such as efforts to promote their financial inclusion and access to much-needed health services.

 We will continue to innovate in the social impact space, and seek technological support for solutions to social impact issues.
-All partners welcome.
+Our work will never be done.